james-rainey/james-rainey.github.io/_pages/INFORM_workshop.md

 ---
 layout: page
 title: INFORM Workshop
+main_title: INFORM Workshop
 permalink: /INFORM_Workshop/
 related_publications: true
 ---

-Click [here](https://jrainey12.github.io/projects/INFORM/) for an overview of the INFORM Project.
+Click [here](../projects/INFORM/) for an overview of the INFORM Project.

 ## Information

+Join the INFORM Workshop
+Discover how technology can help reshape the future of food in healthcare.
+At this interactive session, you’ll see the INFORM system in action—tracking plate waste, improving nutrition, and supporting sustainability in hospitals and care settings.
+Connect with healthcare professionals, researchers, and innovators who are driving real change in patient care.

+Don’t miss this opportunity to be part of the movement toward smarter, more sustainable food in healthcare.
+Register now to secure your place!

 **Date:** 6th November 2025
 **Time:** 11am to 4pm